 In May 2004, the choir that sings at Solemn Eucharist won first prize in the church choir category of the CBC National Competition for Amateur Choirs.
 In May 2008, the same ensemble was awarded second prize.

-The choirs of St. Thomas's were invited to travel to England in August 2005 to sing daily services as choir-in-residence at York Minster and Gloucester Cathedral.
-In August 2010, they will return to England for a week at Salisbury Cathedral and a week at St. Paul's, London.
+The Choirs of St. Thomas's were invited to travel to England in August 2005 to sing daily services as choir-in-residence at York Minster and Gloucester Cathedral.
+In August 2010, they returned to England for a week at Salisbury Cathedral and a week at St. Paul's, London.
+In 2013, they were choir-in-residence at Canterbury Catheral (three days), St. George's Chapel, Windsor Castles (three days), and Westminster Abbey (one week).

 Click here for information about the organ.